s56bouya/nishiki/readme.txt

 GNU General Public License for more details.

-All the photos used in the screenshot.png taken by myself, copyright 2017 s56bouya, distributed under the term of GPL. carp.jpg is taken by myself, copyright 2017 s56bouya, distributed under the term of GPL.
+All the photos used in the screenshot.png taken by myself, copyright 2017 s56bouya, distributed under the term of GPL. carp.jpg and sky.jpg is taken by myself, copyright 2017 s56bouya, distributed under the term of GPL.

 Nishiki WordPress Theme bundles the following third-party resources: